raptile007/Deep-Face-Net/README.md

 <div align="center">

-**Made with ❤️ by the Deep Face Net Team**
+**Made with love by the Deep Face Net Team**

-⭐ Star this repo if you find it useful!
+Star this repo if you find it useful!

 </div>